 Market swap rates are used for the first 20 years of the curve.
 For maturities beyond 20 years, forward rates converge over 40 years towards an Ultimate Forward Rate (UFR) for the euro.
 This convergence is carried out using the Smith-Wilson method.
+The rates calculated by the Crédit Agricole Assurances group and used for CACI Re are consistent with the official curves from EIOPA.

-The matching adjustment and other transitional measures proposed for Solvency II purposes on the yield curve are not used by the Company.
+The matching adjustment and other transitional measures proposed for Solvency II purposes on the yield curve are not used by CACI Reinsurance.
 The volatility adjuster is not included in the reference yield curve.

-The transitional risk-free interest rate-term structure and the transitional deduction are not applied by the Company, as such the Company does not undertake a quantification impact of this non-application on its technical provisions, solvency capital requirement, minimum capital requirement and own funds.
+The transitional risk-free interest rate-term structure and the transitional deduction are not applied by CACI Reinsurance, as such the Company does not undertake a quantification impact of this non-application on its technical provisions, solvency capital requirement, minimum capital requirement and own funds.

-D.2.7 Risk Margin
+D.2.6 Risk Margin